mostol/py-wordle/docs/documentation.md

 array with key `val1` and each color/status is either `"b"`, `"g"`, or `"y"`.
 The header should be `Content-Type: application/json`.

+A JSON response is returned, containing the best-guess word.

 #### Example
 A `curl` request: